All Episodes

 And I wanted to get your thoughts on that.

-Well, uh I think you can probably go back to a number of different points in history and find commonality or similarity.
+Well, I think you could probably go back to a number of different points in history and find commonality or similarity because leftists are leftists, regardless of the era, regardless of the decade, the millennium, the century.

-I and uneducated people are uneducated people, uh at whatever point in time that you uh want to talk about.
+And uneducated people are uneducated people at whatever point in time that you want to talk about.

 And that, of course, is very frustrating because a lot of this with these people is emotional.